Tamiyo/Mango/README.md

 I don't know what will happen with Mango, I do find working on programming languages to be an __extremely__ fun pastime, so who knows?
 Maybe one day I'll make Mango into a full fledged programming language that I can feel comfortable using on a day-to-day basis.

+Oh yeah...
+I made a [Trello Board for Mango](https://trello.com/b/VPZSVFDs/mango-programming-language), so if I do start to begin working on Mango again you can see my progress there.

 ## Acknowledgements

  Mango also takes HEAVY inspiration from [Darksecond's Lox Implementation](https://github.com/Darksecond/lox), so much so that many section of the code looks very similar.
 I am somewhat new to Rust and using Darksecond's implementation to help me understand the "Rust way of doing things" on many occasions and was a very helpful resource.
 It also helped provide a solid framework to build upon while converting the C based [Crafting Interpreters](https://www.craftinginterpreters.com/) code into Rust.